SCROLL DOWN TO WATCH OUR LATEST VIDEO COVERING OUR TOP 15 TIPS FOR YOUR FIRST CRUISE!

 Consider Staying Onboard at Port

 Depending on your itinerary, you might want to consider not getting off the ship at all ports.
-With most people leaving the ship, you can have access to a rather vacant pool deck and other venues.
+This is one of our most valuable tips for your first cruise.
+With most people leaving the ship, you will have access to a rather vacant pool deck and other venues.
 Fewer of the onboard venues will be open, but you can relax, explore the ship, and use some of the different amenities with no wait.
 Of course, if you have a tour that you really want to do, we don’t suggest skipping it.
 But, if you plan to just lay at a beach or a pool and drink, why not just do that onboard the ship?

 Dressing Up For Formal Night

-What advice do you have for first time cruisers?
-Did we miss any crucial cruise tips?
-Drop us an anchor below with your sage cruise wisdom to help those first time cruisers out there.
+Do you have any first time cruise tips in 2019?
+Did we miss any crucial cruise tips in this post?
+Drop us an anchor below with your sage cruise wisdom to help those first time cruisers looking for advice.